Lee Resolution

-The resolution is named for Richard Henry Lee of Virginia who proposed it to Congress after receiving instructions and wording from the Fifth Virginia Convention and its President Edmund Pendleton.
+The resolution is named for Richard Henry Lee of Virginia, who proposed it to Congress after receiving instructions and wording from the Fifth Virginia Convention and its president, Edmund Pendleton.
 Lee's full resolution had three parts which were considered by Congress on June 7, 1776.
 Along with the independence issue, it also proposed to establish a plan for ensuing American foreign relations, and to prepare a plan of a confederation for the states to consider.
 Congress decided to address each of these three parts separately.

-Some sources indicate that Lee used the language from the Virginia Convention's instructions almost verbatim.
-Voting was delayed for several weeks on the first part of the resolution while state support and legislative instruction for independence were consolidated, but the press of events forced the other less-discussed parts to proceed immediately.
+Some sources suggest that Lee used language from the Virginia Convention's instructions almost verbatim.
+A vote on the first part of the resolution was delayed for several weeks to allow time for securing state support and legislative instructions for independence.
+However, the urgency of events required the immediate consideration of the other, less-debated provisions.
 On June 10, Congress decided to form a committee to draft a declaration of independence in case the resolution should pass; the following day, John Adams, Thomas Jefferson, Benjamin Franklin, Roger Sherman, and Robert R. Livingston were appointed as the Committee of Five to accomplish this.
 That same day, Congress decided to establish two other committees to develop the resolution's last two parts.
 The following day, another committee of five (John Dickinson, Benjamin Franklin, John Adams, Benjamin Harrison V, and Robert Morris) was established to prepare a plan of treaties to be proposed to foreign powers; a third committee was created, consisting of one member from each colony, to prepare a draft of a constitution for confederation of the states.